ajbjc/Touhou-Mohofu-PSP-Mod/README.md

 When running in PPSSPP, under the Graphics settings, set Backend to OpenGL, and turn Software rendering on, otherwise many of the assets will not appear.

 When running on a real PSP, a bright, glitchy looking screen will appear for about a second before the game loads.
 I am not sure what causes this.
+Make sure to check the Makefile configuration to make sure it's setup for your PSP and firmware.